 In our FAQs, we distinguish between the terms by writing, "RPM is the use of a device for interaction between providers and patients outside of the provider’s organization.
 Telehealth is the use of electronic information and telecommunications technologies to support long-distance clinical care, patient and professional health-related education, public health, and health administration."

 We can further appreciate the difference between RPM and telehealth by briefly reviewing Medicare coding and billing guidelines.
-As of April 2020, there are four CPT codes covering RPM: 99453, 99454, 99457, and 99458.
-None of these codes are included in the lengthy list of 2019 calendar year Medicare telehealth services codes, which cover everything from individual and group kidney disease education services; psychiatric diagnostic interview exams; advance care planning; smoking cessation services; psychoanalysis; and the annual wellness visit (AWV).
+There are essentially four CPT codes covering RPM: 99453, 99454, 99457, and 99458.
+None of these codes are included in the lengthy list of Medicare telehealth services codes, which cover everything from individual and group kidney disease education services; to psychiatric diagnostic interview exams; advance care planning; smoking cessation services; psychoanalysis; and the annual wellness visit (AWV).

-Providers delivering remote patient monitoring services will want to ensure they use the proper RPM CPT codes when submitting claims.
+Providers delivering remote patient monitoring services will want to ensure they use these RPM CPT codes properly when submitting claims.
 (Note: If you are interested in learning more about coding and billing for remote patient monitoring, download our free RPM Billing Guide).

 Remote Patient Monitoring vs. Patient Monitoring